 Scatter dry fertilizer evenly around the base of the plant, using a little over a pound of fertilizer per hundred square feet.

 Extend your application to just past the branches’ drip line.
-Turn the top layer of soil and water your plants thoroughly to help incorporate the fertilizer into the soil.
+Turn the top layer of soil and water your plants thoroughly to help incorporate the granular fertilizer into the soil.

 In a warm area, princess flowers undergo multiple blooming cycles.
 Prune and fertilize lightly after each cycle.
 Like rhododendrons and azaleas, tibouchina likes acidic soil, so choose products for acid-loving plants.